RMCrean/practical-python-for-scientists/docs/day1/git_and_github.md

 git pull
 ```

+For projects that you work on alone, that's not far from the truth

 Back to the powerpoint...

 ## Hands on Session - Part 3, Branches and Merging

-**3. Branch:**
-Branching lets you have different versions of a repository at one time.
+- **Recap: Branch** Branching lets you have different versions of a repository at one time.
 By default, your repository has one branch named `main` (sometimes called `master` instead) that is considered to be the definitive/central branch.
 Typically a branch is used to work on new features or bug fixes without affecting the main codebase until you are ready to merge the changes.

-**4. Merge:**
-Merging combines changes from different branches into a single branch, typically changes are merged into the `main` branch.
+- **Recap: Merge** Merging combines changes from different branches into a single branch, typically changes are merged into the `main` branch.

+### Part 3.1, TODO.

+### Part 3.2, TODO.

+### Part 3.3, TODO.

+### Part 3.4, TODO.

+### Part 3.5, TODO.

 ## Appendix